-The 2020 Annual Meeting of Stockholders (the "Annual Meeting") of Iovance Biotherapeutics, Inc., a Delaware corporation (the "Company"), will be held on Monday, June 8, 2020 at 11:00 a.m.
+The 2023 Annual Meeting of Stockholders (the "Annual Meeting") of Iovance Biotherapeutics, Inc., a Delaware corporation (the "Company"), will be held on Tuesday, June 6, 2023, at 11:00 a.m.
 Eastern Daylight Savings Time.
-In light of the public health impact of the coronavirus outbreak, and in order to help protect the health and well-being of our shareholders and employees, the Annual Meeting will be held virtually, via live webcast.
-Stockholders will be able to attend the Annual Meeting, and submit questions and vote their shares during the Annual Meeting, from any location that has internet connectivity.
+In light of the public health impact of the ongoing coronavirus pandemic, and in order to help protect the health and well-being of our stockholders and employees, the Annual Meeting will be held virtually, via live webcast.
+Stockholders will be able to attend the Annual Meeting and submit questions and vote their shares during the Annual Meeting, from any location that has internet connectivity.
 There will be no physical in-person meeting.
-You or your proxyholder will be able to participate and vote by visiting www.cstproxy.com/iovance/2020 and using your control number assigned by Continental Stock Transfer.
+You or your proxyholder will be able to participate and vote by visiting www.cstproxy.com/iovance/2023 and using your control number assigned by Continental Stock Transfer.
 To register and receive access to the virtual meeting, registered stockholders and beneficial stockholders (those holding shares through a stock brokerage account or by a bank or other holder of record) will need to follow the instructions applicable to them provided in the enclosed proxy statement.
 The Annual Meeting will be held for the following purposes, as more fully described in the accompanying proxy statement:

-- 1. To elect seven directors named in the proxy statement accompanying this notice to serve until the 2021 Annual Meeting of Stockholders; - 2.
+- 1. To elect seven directors named in the proxy statement accompanying this notice to serve until the 2024 Annual Meeting of Stockholders; - 2.
 To approve, by non-binding advisory vote, the compensation of our named executive officers; - 3.
-To approve, by non-binding advisory vote, the frequency of future votes on the compensation of our named executive officers; - 4.
-To approve an amendment to our 2018 Equity Incentive Plan (the "2018 Plan") to increase the number of shares of common stock authorized for issuance thereunder from 6,000,000 shares to 14,000,000 shares; - 5.
-To approve our 2020 Employee Stock Purchase Plan ("2020 ESPP"); and - 6.
-To ratify the appointment of Marcum LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2020.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023; - 4.
+To approve an amendment to our 2018 Equity Incentive Plan (the "2018 Plan") to increase the number of shares of the Company's common stock authorized for issuance thereunder from 20,700,000 shares to 29,700,000 shares; - 5.
+To approve an amendment to our 2020 Iovance Employee Stock Purchase Plan (the "2020 ESPP") to increase the number of shares of the Company's common stock authorized for issuance thereunder from 500,000 shares to 1,400,000 shares; and - 6.
+To approve an amendment to our Certificate of Incorporation, as amended, to increase the number of authorized shares of the Company's common stock from 300,000,000 shares to 500,000,000 shares.